 It’s hard to increase brand awareness or repair damage if you don’t have a clear idea of what your company stands for.
 You should already have a mission statement.
 Are those values exuded in everything you do?
 Create a brand profile and distribute to employees.
 This should cover your core values, the “personality” you want to show, and more.
 Make sure that all messaging is in line with your brand profile.

-People can be downright mean, especially online where it is possible to be anonymous.
+People can be downright mean, especially online, where it is possible to be anonymous.
 However, if you look past the snark, can you find any constructive criticism?
 For example, the nasty Yelp review about your waitresses being ugly might not seem relevant, but maybe this is a sign that you need uniforms instead of allowing your wait staff to wear whatever they want.
 In some cases, you might even be able to reach out to individual negative reviewers and commenters to create a panel of consumers who help you fix problems with your products or services.
+Sidenote, we have a useful guide on managing Yelp Business Reviews, which might provide you with valuable information on how you can reverse the effects of those negative reviews.

 Of course, trolls do exist online.
 Learn how to tell the difference between a legitimate complaint (even one that is snarky and mean-spirited) and someone who is just trolling you (i.e. they just want to get a rise out of you).

 If you do nothing else, you need to respond to reviews, comments, and other mentions of your brand online.
 Lack of response tells people that you don’t care, especially in the case of negative reviews and comments.
-Responding in a polite, professional way can help other customers gain confidences in you
+Responding in a polite, professional way can help other customers gain confidence in you.

 This post can help you apologize for mistakes, and as you build your presence online, you should come up with a reputation damage control plan that your employees can use to respond properly to reviews and comments online.